TheBacktester/strategy/index.md

 The tables show the money made during backtesting for every year back to 2015 and the average monthly results.
 Please be aware that some years are super strong (2015 and 2020), other years like 2019 are not that strong.
 Sometimes I don’t trade for an entire month, because no good situation occurred.
 This patience will be rewarded later.

-I recommend to put 50% of your money in Shorterm gains and 50% in Longterm gains.
-After a couple years switch to 30% Shorterm gains and 70% Longterm gains.

 <div><img src="images/3.png" alt="Different strategies" style="width:80%; display: block; margin-left: auto; margin-right: auto; margin-bottom: 25px; padding: 0px; box-shadow: 0 4px 8px 0 rgba(0, 0, 0, 0.2), 0 6px 20px 0 rgba(0, 0, 0, 0.19);"></div>